 While I certainly did not grow up well off, I was lucky enough to have educated parents who were examples of what I could become.
 More children in New Orleans need that opportunity, and this venture could help make that a reality.
-Growing up, I could see the inequality in the city on my streetcar commutes to and from school with other working-class folks, passing down affluent St. Charles Avenue, studded with million-dollar homes, as we headed to our more modest homes.
+Growing up, I could see the inequality in the city on my street car commutes with other working class folks, to and from school, passing down affluent St. Charles Avenue studded with million dollar homes, headed to our more modest homes.
 New Orleans is currently home to few large corporations, but I firmly believe that within the city there is a minority entrepreneur capable of building a firm innovative and profitable enough to rejuvenate and expand the Crescent City's economy.
-Local black entrepreneurs such as Damon Burns share this sentiment and have publicly stated that a focus on minority entrepreneurship is "long overdue."
-I share that sentiment and remain committed to the city, as it made me who I am.
-I look forward to having a long-term impact on the [city of New Orleans] through this work supporting business leadership and to building a brighter future for all.
+Local black entrepreneurs such as Damon Burns share this sentiment, and have publicly stated, that focus on minority entrepreneurship is "long overdue."
+I share that sentiment and remain committed to the city as it made me who I am.
+I look forward having a long term impact on the city of New Orleans through this work supporting business leadership, and building a brighter future for all.